 As part of the disclosure process, this website lists physician collaborations with outside companies.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

-As of March 01, 2022, Dr. Blanco reported no relationships with healthcare industry.
+As of February 21, 2023, Dr. Blanco reported no relationships with the healthcare industry.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.